Alestaubin/PAD-Causal-World/README.md

 # Adapting PAD to Trifinger Robotic Manipulation in Causal World
-PyTorch implementation of PAD and evaluation benchmarks from

 This repository contains the modified [codebase](https://github.com/nicklashansen/policy-adaptation-during-deployment) from the paper
 ```